 5) Write Postcards!

 Step 1: Cut a piece of poster board or cardstock into rectangles.
 (To send via U.S. Mail at the postcard rate, keep them between 3.5 x 5″ and 4.25 x 6″ and draw a line on one side to section off an address area.
-If you’ll keep them for pretend play, make them a little bigger so there’s more room to decorate!)
+If you’ll keep your postcards for pretend play, make them a little bigger so there’s more room to decorate!)

 Step 2: Ask your child to decorate a postcard for a family member or friend back home using markers or stickers.